 Texting and Driving in South Carolina

-With the explosion of new technology with personal electronics over the past 20 years, cell phones have become increasingly ever-present and important in our lives.
+With the explosion of new technology with personal electronics over the past 20 years, cell phones have become increasingly ever-present and important.
 Unfortunately, however, this dependence on our favorite devices often results in their being used when they should not be, such as at the dinner table, in the movie theater, and, most unfortunately, while driving.

-According to the National Highway Traffic Safety Administration (NHTSA), distracted driving accounts for 15% of all injury-causing collisions and 8% of all traffic fatalities.
-In 2019, the latest year of data, 3,142 people were killed as a result of distracted driving.
-NHTSA also indicates that the use of a personal electronic device, such as a cell phone, while driving results in similar delays in reaction time as driving while over the legal limit of Blood Alcohol Content (BAC).
+According to the National Highway Traffic Safety Administration (NHTSA), they were distracted driving accounts for 15% of all injury-causing collisions and 8% of all traffic fatalities.
+In 2019, the latest year of data, 3,142 people were killed due to distracted driving.
+NHTSA also indicates that using a personal electronic device, such as a cell phone, while driving results in similar reaction time delays as driving over the legal limit of Blood Alcohol Content (BAC).

 Texting and Driving Laws in South Carolina